The difference between a FTE and a salaried job: which is more profitable for you?

 Both a performance of work agreement (PPA) and a contract of employment (CLA) must always be concluded in writing and contain the essential elements, i.e. the type of work performed, the scope of work and the duration of the agreement.

-Both types of agreements can be terminated in the same way – either by agreement of both parties, by giving 15 days’ notice starting from the date of delivery, or by immediate termination, but only for reasons provided for by law (in particular for serious breaches of obligations).
+Both types of agreements can be terminated in the same way – either by agreement of both parties, by notice with a 15-day notice period starting from the date of delivery, or by immediate termination, but only for reasons provided by law (in particular, in the case of serious breach of obligations).

 Tip for article